estore digital advertising

 ZMOT, How to Make Friends and Influence Consumers.

 Think of the last time you thought of buying a high involvement item (a laptop for example).
-You probably went online, checked out what other consumers who had purchased this product had to say, and compared prices and specs at many different stores and platforms like GetPrice, MyShopping, Google Merchant and eBay.
-This torrent of information likely influenced your decision well before you chose to buy.
+You probably went online, checked out blog posts, read online reviews, and saw what other consumers who had purchased this product had to say, and compared prices and specs at many different stores and platforms like GetPrice, MyShopping, Google Merchant and eBay.
+This torrent of information likely influenced your purchasing decision well before you chose to buy.
 This is ZMOT in action.

 So if you want to succeed in the marketplace, recognizing your customer’s zero moments of truth and optimising for them is crucial.